LOS ANGELES SOCIAL SECURITY ATTORNEY

 If someone becomes disabled at or after his or her full retirement age (now age 67 for those born in or after 1960), that person does not need to apply for Social Security disability benefits.
 For those already receiving SSDI disability benefits before they reach full retirement age, the SSDI disability benefits automatically become their retirement benefits when they reach full retirement age.

-If all of the above sounds complicated, it’s only the start.
+If all of the above sounds complicated, it’s only the start and can get more complicated.
+For younger applicants it is more difficult to earn a disability award when compared to the oder demagraphic.
+For this reason, many younger applicants apply for local university scholarships, local company scholarships and other aid opportunities offered by local associations.
 Applying for Social Security disability benefits is difficult, perplexing, and time-consuming – no matter how old or young you are.
 If you make a mistake with the application, your benefits could be postponed or your application could even be rejected.
 Obtain the help of an experienced Los Angeles Social Security disability lawyer if you can’t work and you aren’t yet receiving disability benefits, or if you need Social Security disability benefits for a disabled child.

 Was Your Claim Denied?